markbrough/IATI-Updates/README.md

 This application scrapes the IATI Registry API, to add some information and present other information in a more accessible way.

-1) Frequency information added based on number of months in which any packages have changed
+1. Frequency information added based on number of months in which any packages have changed

-To be added:

-1) Hashes (to know whether a file has changed)
+2. Hashes (to know whether a file has changed)
-2) Issues (to know whether a file is recorded as being broken)
+3. Issues (to know whether a file is recorded as being broken)

 # License